abbeygirl/nzedb/MySQL-Storage-Engine-Comparison.md

-This a comparison between MyISAM fixed, MyISAM Dynamic, InnoDB Dynamic and InnoDB Compressed mysql engines and row_formats.
+This a comparison between MyISAM fixed, MyISAM Dynamic, InnoDB Dynamic and InnoDB Compressed mysql engines and row formats.
 I am testing with Percona Server version: 5.6.15-63.0-log Percona XtraDB Cluster (GPL), Release 25.3, wsrep_25.3.r4034.
 I am using the same database for each engine and row_format and using mysql_convert_tables.php for the conversion.

+The absolute largest data set is MyISAM Fixed row format with 83GB.

 | Table | Count                 |
 | ------------- |:-------------:|